joelparkerhenderson/git-commit-message/README.md

 ## Real-world examples

-Real-world examples show how we use imperative moode, present tense, active voice, and verbs:
+Real-world examples show how we use imperative mood, present tense, active voice, and verbs:

   * **Add** feature for a user to like a post